vvarl0cks/FossilFund-dApp/README.md

 ## Project Description

-FossilFund is a groundbreaking DeSci (Decentralized Science) meme token built on the **SUI network** that allows you to participate in cutting-edge AI research aimed at de-extincting species.
+FossilFund is a groundbreaking DeSci (Decentralised Science) meme token built on the **SUI network** that allows you to participate in cutting-edge AI research aimed at de-extincting species.
 Inspired by the potential resurrection of the dire wolf, FossilFund provides a unique way to put your crypto to work and directly contribute to scientific breakthroughs that could bring back lost life on Earth.

 By locking your `$FOS` tokens, you not only earn real returns but also become an active part of a movement that is rewriting the future of biodiversity.
 The project is managed by advanced AI, ensuring efficient allocation of resources towards promising research initiatives.